Why I use Arch, Wayland/SwayWM and why I don't sometimes

 As you may suspect, I am very satisfied with the way Arch Linux works.

-However, there is one thing that I hate about Arch, that I think Ubuntu does better:
+However, there is two things that I hate about Arch, that I think Ubuntu does better.

 The kernel is overwritten when you update it 😩